 Use a half dose of nitrogen fertilizer every few weeks if your plant isn't growing well.
 You can also use slow-release fertilizer after transplanting and when it blooms flowers.

-Weeding is essential whether you let your plant grow on the ground or against a vertical support structure.
+Whether you let your plant grow on the ground or against a vertical support structure, weeding is essential.
 Keeping your vines off the ground is better for avoiding diseases and pests.
 However, you still need to prune the vines growing on support structures.

 Get rid of weak and infected vines.
 Also, cut off entangled vibes to give room for air circulation.
 Crowded vines often produce small and misshapen dishrag gourd.
 If they have extended climate conditions, clip off the flower of the first few blooms.
 This allows the plant to grow more mature before it produces fruits.